alephbeis/indesign-scrips/.junie/guidelines.md

      - Validate object specifiers and check `.isValid`.
      - Explicitly set and restore measurement units.
      - Prefer early returns, avoid magic numbers, use clear naming.
-2) Read the AI agent instructions overview
-   - Location: Docs/AI-Agent-Instructions.md
-   - Explains scope, required practices, and links to standards.
-3) Run the linter and fix reported issues
+2) Run the linter and fix reported issues
    - First-time setup: `npm ci`
    - Lint command: `npm run lint`
    - All lint errors must be resolved before submitting.
 Do not disable rules to bypass issues; update code to comply.
    - Aim to address warnings where practical.
-4) Ensure UI changes conform to UX conventions
+3) Ensure UI changes conform to UX conventions
    - For any dialogs, panels, or alerts: mirror existing labels, layout, default actions, and keyboard shortcuts used in this repo.
-5) Keep changes minimal and focused
+4) Keep changes minimal and focused
    - Modify only what is necessary to satisfy the issue.
 Preserve existing behavior unless explicitly required to change.
-6) Sanity-check behavior manually when applicable
+5) Sanity-check behavior manually when applicable
    - If the change affects runtime behavior, perform a quick manual verification to catch regressions.

 Repository pointers